valntn/nanopore_genomic_tutorial/Walkthrough.md

 ## Read QC
-Long reads are already basecalled and adapters trimmed (done with guppy basecaller).
+Long reads are *already* basecalled and adapters trimmed (done with guppy basecaller).
 To put all reads of one barcode in one file, navigate to the barcode folder and use `cat ./*.fastq > barcode_xy_all_reads.fastq`.
 For this example, all reads are already in one file.
 Short reads (forward and reverse) are already trimmed (received from sequencing centre).

 Let's check out the quality of the long reads before assembly.

 To check for possible contamination in our sample, you can use kraken2 to classify all the reads, then check report.
 The databases required are quite big though (30-140GB), which means that they need a lot of RAM, so we won't do it in this tutorial.
-The small minikraken databases can be used as an alternative, but only cover the species most abundant in databases.
+The small minikraken databases can be used as an alternative, but only cover the species most abundant in databases (i.e. not this one).
 Kraken can then be run like this:

     kraken2 --use-names --threads 50 --db ~/valentin/kraken2_gtdb/ --report kraken2_gtdb.report knoellia_reads.fastq
+    kraken2 --use-names --threads 50 --db ~/valentin/kraken2_gtdb/ --report kraken2_gtdb_SR.report 30885_3I2SR_1_trimmed.fastq.gz

-I added the resulting report in the repository.
-Let's check it in pavian.
+I added the resulting reports in the repository.
+Let's check them in pavian.

 In RStudio type in

     pavian::runApp(port=5000)
 Then load the report file and visualise the plot in "Samples".
+We can see that there is some contamination in the long reads file.

 Use seqkit stats to check stats on N50, number of reads, max length, quality scores, etc